 It is common practice in the Netherlands to include a bonus scheme in the employment agreement of highly qualified personnel.
 In certain sectors bonus/reward schemes are subject to specific statutory requirements.
 The wording of these schemes is of utmost importance, as the right design can have tax advantages and may save the employer unexpected costs when the employment is terminated.
 In addition, providing benefits (rather than paying a higher salary) can have tax advantages for both the employer and the employee.

-On 1 January 2024, the statutory minimum hourly wage will be introduced, which means that there will no longer be statutory daily, weekly and monthly wages.
+On 1 January 2024, the statutory minimum hourly wage was introduced, which means that there are no longer statutory daily, weekly and monthly wages.
 Depending on the sector, the amount of full-time employment varies (e.g. 36, 38 or 40 hours per week).
-The minimum monthly wage will be determined by the actual number of hours worked by an employee.
-The introduction of the statutory minimum hourly wage may require adjustments to payrolls and employment agreements.
+The minimum monthly wage is determined by the actual number of hours worked by an employee.
+The statutory minimum hourly wage may require adjustments to payrolls and employment agreements.

 While wage costs are moderate, it is important to notice that premiums for benefits such as social security and pensions are compulsory.
 They are paid by both the employer and the employee.

 Dutch employers can also hire ‘self-employed persons’.
 A self-employed person is not an employee.
 In practice it is sometimes hard to make a distinction between an employee and a self-employed person.
 The employer should make sure that the Dutch Tax Authorities cannot consider the relationship with the self-employed person as an employment relationship.
 At the time of writing, the government is still working on further clarification and guidance with regard to when an individual qualifies as self-employed.
-Currently there is a suspension of enforcement of labour relationships with self-employed persons.
-The government has indicated that this will be resumed before 2025.
-In the meantime, enforcement is possible for the Dutch Tax Authorities in case of malicious intent or in case the instructions from the Dutch Tax Authorities are not followed within a reasonable period of time.
+In recent years there was a suspension of enforcement of labour relationships with self-employed persons.
+This will resume on 1 January 2025.
+The Dutch Tax Authorities will fully enforce regulations on false self-employment and can impose a fine and back taxes.

 Dutch law grants employees a range of protections that create obligations and potential risks for employers.
 These include among others: